2012 Michigan Women's Soccer Roster

 Michigan 2, Wisconsin 0

 Under Duerst's guidance, the U-M defense has grown to be one of the most formidable and organized units in the country.
-Over the last two years, the Michigan back line has allowed just 29 goals in 47 matches (includes 25 shutouts).
+Throughout the 2012 and 2013 seasons, the Michigan back line allowed just 29 goals in 47 matches (includes 25 shutouts).
 The breakthrough came in 2012, as the U-M defense posted team records for fewest goals allowed (17) and most shutouts (13).
 The following year, Michigan obliterated the first record, allowing only 12 goals in 23 matches (12 shutouts), leading to a top-10 national ranking in virtually every defensive category.
 During that stretch, he helped guide center backs Holly Hein and Shelina Zadorsky to back-to-back All-Big Ten (first team) nods, while Michigan reached the Sweet 16 (2012) and Elite Eight (2013) of the NCAA Tournament.

 Duerst's athletes collected a total of 25 NSCAA All-Region honors in his time with the Badgers, with 12 first-team, eight second-team and five third-team accolades.
 After capturing his second postseason conference title in 1996, Duerst was tabbed the Big Ten Coach of the Year.